 Don't Combine Injections with Too Many Other Procedures

 Injectables may be coupled with other treatments, but it’s important not to do too much of anything.
 “Overdoing anything will distort normal facial proportions and convey a look that is ‘done,’” says Dr. Beer.

 Source: Getty; Startraks

-When it comes to the lips, the lower lip should be 30 percent larger than the upper lip.
-When she was younger, Courteney Cox’s lips appeared somewhat thinner.
+When it comes to your lips, your lower lip should be 30 percent larger than your upper lip.
+When she was younger, Courteney Cox lips appeared somewhat thinner.
 Today, she still has no lines around her mouth, which can make the lips look older than they really are.

 “Her lips look plumper.
 There are no lines and her border is well-defined,” says New York dermatologist Cameron Rokhsar, MD.

 There are women who get injected by nonqualified practitioners who don’t use FDA-approved fillers, but rather silicone and nonmedical-grade injectables that can create problems.

 There are certain areas on the face that, when injected, have certain reactions to the filler-- both good and bad.
 A prime example is seen here with Kelly Ripa.